 I recently went over the history and heritage of the Leica Q concept and how we arrived at the Leica Q3 series today.

-The Leica Q3 Review and heritage, by Thorsten Overgaard.
+The Leica Q3 Review, and mainly the history and heritage, by Thorsten Overgaard.

-Which Leica model to get next after Leica Q3 43
+Which Leica model to get after Leica Q3 43

 By Thorsten von Overgaard